Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 ## Keybindings

 This section will list out the keybinding setup for both controller configurations as a reference.
-For those of you that want to edit things - feel free to do so but know that you void any support in the Aldrnari support channel if you do.
-Also, keep in mind this setup was achieved with a combination of a custom controlmap.txt AND the steam configuration - that means you need to know how to edit both before you try and change things with any chance of success.
-Otherwise, this is probably all the official support you'll get for gamepads at all, so definitely pay attention.
+For those of you that want to edit things - feel free to do so but know that you void any support in the Tinvaak 2 support channels if you do.
+Also, keep in mind this setup was achieved with a combination of a custom_controlmap.txt AND the steam configuration - that means you need to know how to edit both before you try and change things with any chance of success.
+Modifying these settings isn't difficult, but it does require time, effort, and reading as well as research that you'll have to do on your own.

 ### PS4/PS5: